-While Django is quiet well known in the international scenario however in Florence, Nephila is one of the pioneers in sharing and exchanging knowledge among the local djangonauts.
-The Djangobeerevent created a platform for Florentine djangonauts to share their passion and insights about Django.
+While Django is quite well known in the internationally it is not as known in Florence.
+Nephila is one of the pioneers in sharing and exchanging knowledge among the local djangonauts.
+The Djangobeer event creates a platform for Florentine djangonauts to share their passion and insights about Django.
 Our first aim was to make djangonauts feel like initiating a Django User Group in Florence.

-It all started with our lead developer Iacopo’s trip to Warsaw to attend DjangoCon 2013.
-Inspired and overwhelmed by the DjangoCon event, he proposed to create our own Django event, which we took it as a challenge and immediately took off in putting together the Djangobeer event.
-Meanwhile Nephila was expanding and evolving in terms of its corporate identity and goals.
+It all started when our lead developer Iacopo took a trip to Warsaw to attend DjangoCon 2013.
+Inspired and overwhelmed by the DjangoCon event, he proposed to create our own Django event.
+Immediately we took challenge and started putting together the Djangobeer event.
+Meanwhile, Nephila was expanding and evolving in terms of its corporate identity and goals.
 We were looking for a perfect opportunity to expand our network and get in touch with the technological community.
-Networking was and still is our main tool to build relations and to grow.
+Networking was and still is our main tool to build relations and grow.
 In the meantime, the EuroPython 2013 conference was supposed to take place in Florence and we took this opportunity as a perfect chance to launch the Djangobeer initiative.

-To inaugurate an event in the same days of EuroPython, would have meant to attract people from all over Europe.
+To create an event that took place during EuroPython meant that it would attract people from all over Europe.
 So we decided to challenge ourselves to organize a one-night long informal meeting.
 The prominent feature of Djangobeer was that we explored the casual and spontaneous aspects of the event even while choosing the venue, a craft beer pub.

 Why a pub?
-Because we know that developers are both code and beer lovers, and we believe that combing programming languages with chilled beer would blend the relaxed ambience with inspiring talks and discussions, about Django and as well as about craft beers, which added a tinge of enjoyment and contentment to all the participants.
+Because we know that developers are both code and beer lovers.
+We believe that combining programming languages with chilled beer would mix well with the relaxed ambience, inspiring talks and discussions, about Django.
 This ‘out of box’ facet of having social and informal gathering was again an idea of Iacopo who himself is craft beer enthusiast.
 His belief is, “If life is too short to write bad code, then the same goes for beer”.

 Our highly skilled web designer Guido created the logo.
 The creative process went through several phases.
 While the first draft, in fact, linked the event to the history of Florence, the next ideas aimed to communicate the playful aspect of the initiative.
 The final logo shape is inspired by vintage labels and ads and designed similar to a beer trademark.

-All the participants could taste a free beer while listening to the speakers, who were leading personalities of the Django community.
-So, this was our simple programme for the Djangobeer night.
+All the participants could drink a free beer while listening to the speakers, who were leading personalities of the Django community.

-Iacopo,who is our lead developer and django CMS core developer, inaugurated the eventwith a talk about django CMS, a framework backed by Divio.
-Followed by speaker Daniel Greenfeld, leading personality of the Django community and co-author of “Two Scoops of Django”, and Christian Bertschy’s talk on the possibilities offered by Aldryn cloud service, designed for django CMS projects deployment.
+Iacopo, who is our lead developer and django CMS core developer, opened the event with a talk about django CMS, a framework backed by Divio.
+Followed by speaker Daniel Greenfeld, leading personality of the Django community and co-author of “Two Scoops of Django.”
+Lastly, Christian Bertschy talked on the possibilities offered by Aldryn cloud service, designed for django CMS projects deployment.

 The outcome of the event was something beyond extraordinary.
 And at the end of the meeting we realized that the Beer House Club was sold out.
-Iacopo especially got over his personal challenge of talking in public, and got ready for the next conferences, DjangoWeekend 2014held in Cardiff, UK, and Djangovillage 2014held in Orvieto, Italy, where he achieved success as a speaker.
+Iacopo especially got over his personal challenge of talking in public, and got ready for the future conferences, DjangoWeekend 2014 held in Cardiff, UK, and Djangovillage 2014 held in Orvieto, Italy, where he had success as a speaker.

 And here is another one: